jaoneto-rg/nutri-landing/README.md

 # food-landing
-A modern, responsive landing page for nutritionists to showcase their services.
+A modern, responsive landing page for food to showcase their services and good revenues.
+.This landing page is for study and practice.